7 of the Most Comfortable Wool Blankets Available

-- Self Regulating – If you find you get overly hot or very cold when you are sleeping, they will help you regulate your body temperature, making it easier for your body to ‘breathe’ so you can stay warm in the winter and cool in the summer.
+- Self-Regulating – If you get overly hot or very cold while sleeping, they will help you regulate your body temperature, making it easier for your body to ‘breathe’ so you can stay warm in the winter and cool in the summer.

 - Hypoallergenic – They are also great if you suffer from allergies as they are hypoallergenic.
 They are dust mite resistant and won’t get moldy or attract bacteria.